 Therefore, with sub-ohm vaping, it is extremely important that you buy your e-liquids from vendors willing to provide detailed lab analysis reports.
-VaporFi and Black Note are two of our recommended e-liquid vendors; view their lab reports by clicking the links.
+VaporFi is one of our recommended e-liquid vendors; view their lab reports by clicking the link.

 Metal Particles and Chemical Reactions